weecology/lab-manual/Lab-Meeting.md

 * Contract and salary negotiation (academic or otherwise)
 * How to keep up on recent publications of interest
 * Machine learning
+* Writing
+* Presenting
+* What is this Open Science business anyway?
+* How do I organize conferences / symposia?
+* Networking (not the computer-y kind)
+* Establishing your "brand" (CV, resume, website, etc.)